Hospitality Training News and Guides

 Food Training with Job Trainer Australia

 Australia upholds some of the world's most rigorous food hygiene and safety protocols, supported by comprehensive legislation, nationally mandated training, and ongoing upskilling programs.
-Yet, despite these measures, outbreaks of foodborne illness remain a challenge — impacting thousands each year and costing the economy over $2 billion annually, according to Food Standards Australia New Zealand.
+Despite these measures, foodborne illness outbreaks remain a challenge — costing the economy over $2 billion annually.

 Important Highlights

-• National law now requires all food handlers to complete accredited food safety training to legally work in the sector.
+• National law now requires all food handlers to complete accredited food safety training.

-• Every licensed hospitality venue must have at least one trained and certified Food Safety Supervisor on duty at all times.
+• Every licensed hospitality venue must have at least one trained Food Safety Supervisor on duty at all times.

-• December 2023 brought in tightened Food Safety Standards for any business handling high-risk or potentially hazardous foods.
+• December 2023 brought tightened Food Safety Standards for businesses handling high-risk foods.

 What is HACCP?

 HACCP (Hazard Analysis Critical Control Points) is the internationally recognised benchmark for risk management in food safety.
-For most Australian food businesses, maintaining a HACCP-aligned Food Safety Program is a legal requirement and a best practice for operational safety.
+For most Australian food businesses, maintaining a HACCP-aligned Food Safety Program is a legal requirement.

 Enrol in a Food Safety Course Today